So You’ve Been De-Indexed By Google

 When caught early, these kinds of technical issues have minimal impact on organic traffic:

-There are many zany ways your CMS can accidentally do something like this.
-Best advice is to become BFFs with Google Search Console and understand when something is fishy – look for 403 errors, a huge drop in indexed pages, fetch & render errors, and the like.
+There are many other zany ways your CMS can accidentally do something like this.
+The best advice is to become BFFs with Google Search Console or AHREFS and understand when something is fishy – look for 403 errors, a huge drop in indexed pages, fetch & render errors, and the like.

 Has one of these things happened to you and you aren’t sure how to handle it?
 Contact Adster Creative today, we’ll help you navigate these tricky waters with ease.